 Students who engage with scholarship-related content are 2–3× more likely to follow your brand on social media, sign up for newsletters, or explore other offerings.

-4. Capture and Share Impact Stories
+How Do You Capture and Share Scholarship Impact Stories?

 The marketing ROI of a scholarship doesn’t stop at the award; it grows as recipients succeed.